 To do this, highlight a maximum of 2 shapes, right click, and select the boolean operation you want.
-See Fig. 6.10.
+See Fig. 6.12.
+To highlight the second shape on Windows, hold down the 'control' button before selecting the second shape.

 Note: The order of highlighting your shapes matters when doing the subtract boolean operation.
 The second shape will be subtracted from the first.
 The boolean operation menu will show the operation to be performed based on the order of highlighting.